bain-cs110/bain-cs110.github.io/pages/_assignments/hw6.md

 ## What to Turn In
 * Your code as a zip file.
 This should include all of the files that make your code work.
-* Please **only submit 1 set of code files per team** and list who you collaborated with in the submission comments (so that when we run our code similarity checker, we don’t flag you and your collaborators).
-Your teammates should then just post a comment that says, "see X's submission for the code.
-My collaborators were X and Y."
+* Please **only submit 1 set of code files per team** and list who you collaborated with (and which tutorial they're assigned to) in the submission comments.
+Your teammates should then just post a comment that says, "see X's (Olivier's Wed 3pm Tutorial) submission for the code.
+My collaborators were X (in Poom's Tues 10am Tutorial) and Y (Amy's Wed 11am Tutorial)."